STARBASE Academy August 2024

-Students from North Country school districts participate in pulling a truck with the use of a levee system performed by the Mountain Training Group at STARBASE, Aug.
-7, 2024, on Fort Drum, New York.
-STARBASE Academy offers students opportunities to meet military and civilian professionals, providing firsthand experiences and demonstrating how a STEM education can be a pathway to a meaningful career.
-(U.S. Army photo by Pfc.
+Students from North Country school districts participate in hands-on land navigation exercises taught by Soldiers from 41st Brigade Engineer Battalion, 2nd Brigade Combat Team, 10th Mountain Division, at STARBASE Academy, Aug.
+8, 2024, on Fort Drum, New York.
+STARBASE Academy offers students opportunities to meet military and civilian professionals, providing firsthand experiences and demonstrations on how a STEM education can be a pathway to a meaningful career.
+(U.S. Army video by Pfc.
 Alyssa Norton)

 |Date Taken: